ggstripchart(data = fig3d,

 Notes

-1. Note that printing the emmeans object displays useful information.
+emmeans object displays useful information.
 Here, this information includes the confidence level used.
-If the object is printed using kable (as in the “Inference” and “Understanding” sections above), only the table is printed and the additional information is lost.
+If the object is printed using kable (as in the “Inference” and “Understanding” sections above), only the table is printed and the additional information is lost.specs.type =, which controls the “space” of the response variable.specs argument.specs to control the value of the covariates used to compute the modeled means.
+This is outlined in Adding covariates to a linear modelm1_planned <- contrast(m1_emm,

 method = "trt.vs.ctrl",